COMMAND POST OPERATIONS

 (2) Command and Control.
 C2 is direction by a commander over assigned forces in accomplishing a mission.
 A commander employs C2 functions as he plans, directs, and controls forces and operations to accomplish a mission.

 b.
 FBCB2 provides each echelon with battlefield situational information two echelons up and down and one adjacent unit left and right.
 FBCB2 significantly improves the effectiveness of the force by providing up-to-date combat situation information, based on echelon and location, to include—

 - Maps, terrain, and elevation.

-(2) FBCB2 provides rapid generation and dissemination of messages and acknowledgments of—
+FBCB2 also provides rapid generation and dissemination of messages and acknowledgments to include—

 - Orders and requests.

 - Fires and alerts.

 - Rapid generation and dissemination of overlays on the situation picture.

 - Semiautomatic exchange of selected mission-critical data between the FBCB2 and the ABCS component systems.